Irakli Modebadze: Career

 Modebadze started his career at Valensia Tbilisi.
 From 2002 until 2007 he played for Ukrainian side FC Metalurh Zaporizhzhia.
 The day before he turned 18, Modebadze scored his first European goal in a UEFA Cup game against Leeds United.

 On 13 March 2009 he signed a contract with FC Chornomorets Odesa until the end of the 2008/09 season.
 The next year, the forward returned to Georgia and joined Olimpi Rustavi, who had just won their league title.
 In his first season for this club, Modebadze was the leading league goalscorer at some point, although eventually with 16 goals he finished in the 2nd place.

-He fouled on 14 July 2012 in an friendly game with his club FC Dila Gori, in the game against FC Rot-Weiss Erfurt the Libanese footballer Joan Oumari and provoked the breakup of the game.
+He fouled on 14 July 2012 in a friendly game with his club FC Dila Gori, in the game against FC Rot-Weiss Erfurt the Libanese footballer Joan Oumari and provoked the breakup of the game.

 After a short unsuccessful spell at Dinamo Tbilisi in 2014, Modebadze re-joined Dila to reach the highest point in his career by winning the champion's title and becoming the top scorer of the 2015 season.

 During the last two years he suffered from a knee injury.
 The forward announced an immediate retirement after making his 100th appearance for the team in November 2017.
 Early next year, Modebadze was appointed at Dila as a staff member in charge of the personnel selection.

 In June 2019, he briefly took over as a caretaker manager.
 It was his idea to invite Andriy Demchenko, his team-mate at Metalurh Zaporizhzhia, to Dila Gori as a head coach.
 The pair worked together for more than two seasons, guiding the club to two consecutive bronze medals.
 In August 2023, Demchenko left Dila for Dinamo Batumi where he once again teamed up with Modebadze in January 2024.